OpenGeoMetadata/opengeometadata.github.io/docs/publishing-in-solr.md

 **Option B: Indexing via scripts**

 It is often more practical to use a process for batch adding, updating, and deleting the records.
 Most of the available processes are in the form of command-line scripts.
-See the [Tools](tools.md) for examples.
+See the [Metadata Tools](metadata-tools.md) for examples.